-Since power allocation between different receivers is an important issue in classical superposition code, in this subsection, we investigate the impact of the hyperparameter PAF by varying $a$ from 0.5 to 0.9.
+Power allocation between different receivers is an important issue in classical superposition code.
+In this subsection, we investigate the impact of the hyperparameter PAF by varying the $\alpha$ in \eqref{superposition} from 0.5 to 0.9.
 The experiment is conducted using the 4QAM$\times$16QAM super-constellation.
 The channel SNR for Receiver 1 is set to -5 dB, while Receiver 2 has an SNR of 20 dB.
-We fix the parameter $r$ at $\frac{1}{6}$, equivalent to 512 channel uses.
+We fix the transmission rate $r$ at 0.167 (equivalent to 512 channel uses).
 Intuitively, there should be a performance trade-off between the two receivers.
 Allocating more power to the inner constellation points will improve the performance of Receiver 1, and vice versa.

-Fig.~\ref{figure:a convergence} shows the convergence curve of the DeepSCM scheme with different values of $a$, illustrating their impact on each training stage of the DeepSCM scheme.
-Fig.~\ref{figure:a convergence}(a) shows the convergence curve of image recovery.
-We can indeed observe a performance trade-off between the two receivers during the first two stages.
-In Stage 1 when Receiver 1 is trained, larger values of $a$ result in better performance of Receiver 1, which is attributed to the fact that the superposed outer constellation points serve as additional noise.
-In Stage 2 when Receiver 2 is trained, larger values of $a$ (\emph{e.g.,} $a=0.9$) lead to worse performance for Receiver 2.
-However, this intuitive performance trade-off disappears during the fine-tuning stage, where larger values of $a$ also lead to decreased performance for Receiver 1.
-This indicates that Receiver 1 can still decode the outer constellation to some extent due to the powerful adaptability of NNs to channel noise.
-The influence of $a$ on the performance of classification in Fig.~\ref{figure:a convergence}(b) is less obvious, yet similar observations can be made.
+Fig.~\ref{figure:a convergence} shows the convergence of DeepSCM with different values of $\alpha$.
+From Fig.~\ref{figure:a convergence}(a), we can indeed observe a trade-off in PSNR performance between the two receivers during the first two stages.
+In Stage 1, larger values of $\alpha$ result in better performance for Receiver 1, which is attributed to the fact that the outer constellation points serve as additional noise.
+In Stage 2, larger values of $\alpha$ (\emph{e.g.,} $\alpha=0.9$) lead to worse performance for Receiver 2.
+This intuitive performance trade-off, however, disappears during the fine-tuning stage, where larger values of $\alpha$ also lead to decreased performance for Receiver 1.
+This indicates that Receiver 1 can still decode the outer constellation to some extent due to the powerful adaptability of NNs to channel noises.
+The influence of $\alpha$ on classification accuracy in Fig.~\ref{figure:a convergence}(b) is less obvious, yet similar observations can be made.